catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

   | name                | policy1                              |
   +---------------------+--------------------------------------+

-Create a rule for the policy
+Create a rule for the policy.

 .. code-block:: bash